What is capacitive sensing

 Learn how to make a simple capacitance sensor using a pad of Electric Paint, an Arduino and a resistor.

-*Permittivity [put-mi-tiv-i-tee] is the measure of the difficulty encountered when forming an electric field in a material.
-The ability of a substance to store electrical energy in an electric field.
+Permittivity is the measure of how difficult it is to create an electric field around a material.
+It’s the ability of a substance to store electrical energy in an electric field.